apache/spark-website/releases/_posts/2015-06-11-spark-release-1-4-0.md

  * GuoQiang Li -- New features in Core; bug fixes in Core and YARN
  * Haiyang Sea -- Improvements in SQL
  * Hangchen Yu -- Documentation in GraphX
- * Hao Lin -- Improvements and new features in sparkr
+ * Hao Lin -- Improvements and new features in SparkR
  * Hari Shreedharan -- Test in Streaming and tests; new features in YARN; bug fixes in Web UI
+ * Harihar Nahak -- New features in SparkR
  * Holden Karau -- Improvements in Core, MLlib, and PySpark; bug fixes in PySpark
+ * Hossein Falaki -- SparkR Documentation
  * Hong Shen -- Bug fixes in Core and YARN
  * Hrishikesh Subramonian -- Improvements in MLlib and PySpark
  * Hung Lin -- Bug fixes in scheduler